Assault Amphibious Vehicle: Landing Vehicle, Assault

+Landing Vehicle, Tracked (Experimental)

+The Landing Vehicle, Tracked (Experimental) (LVT(X)) was developed concurrently with the LVA as a more conventional amphibious vehicle fulfilling a similar role to the LVTP7.
+Armament was to be at least a 25 mm autocannon plus a 7.62 mm machine gun.
+Initial Operating Capability (IOC) was originally planned for 1986, but, by 1983, this had been pushed back to 1997.
+Following the cancellation of the LVA in 1979, contracts were awarded to GDLS, FMC, and Bell Aerospace, with proposals submitted by the end of 1984.

+During the 1984 Marine Corps System Acquisition Review Council Milestone I review, the validity of the LVT(X) concept was called into question, but it was allowed to move on to the Concept Demonstration and Validation phase.
+However, these questions still lingered, and under recommendation from the Commandant of the Marine Corps (CMC), the Secretary of the Navy (SECNAV) officially cancelled the LVT(X) in March 1985.
+The LVT(X) was determined to not offer a sufficiently meaningful improvement to firepower or armor to warrant the $9 billion cost of the program.
+Moreover, the Advanced Amphibious Assault Vehicle (AAAV) had been identified as the replacement vehicle for the AAV7, while in the meantime, the AAV7A1 PIP was approved.

-Cancelled: Expeditionary Fighting Vehicle
+Expeditionary Fighting Vehicle

-Renamed from the Advanced Assault Amphibious Vehicle in late 2003, the Expeditionary Fighting Vehicle (EFV) was designed to replace the aging AAV.
+Renamed from the Advanced Assault Amphibious Vehicle (AAAV) in late 2003, the Expeditionary Fighting Vehicle (EFV) was designed to replace the aging AAV.
 Able to transport a full Marine rifle squad to shore from an amphibious assault ship beyond the horizon with three times the speed in water and about twice the armor of the AAV, and superior firepower as well it was the Marine Corps' number one priority ground weapon system acquisition.
 The EFV was intended for deployment in 2015.
 However, in 2011, United States Defense Secretary Robert Gates cancelled the Expeditionary Fighting Vehicle.

-Replacement: Amphibious Combat Vehicle
+Amphibious Combat Vehicle

 In June 2018, the Marine Corps announced they had selected the BAE Systems/Iveco wheeled SuperAV for the Amphibious Combat Vehicle (ACV) program to supplement and ultimately replace the AAV.

 Variants

-An AAVR-7A1 (recovery vehicle) attached to the 31st Marine Expeditionary Unit splashes into the Pacific Ocean from the well deck of USS Juneau before heading to a beach.
+An AAVR7A1 (recovery vehicle) attached to the 31st Marine Expeditionary Unit splashes into the Pacific Ocean from the well deck of USS Juneau before heading to a beach.